mvolkmann/blog/src/htmx.md

 REST is described in chapter 5 of the famous PhD dissertation by Roy Fielding "{% aTargetBlank "https://ics.uci.edu/~fielding/pubs/dissertation/fielding_dissertation.pdf", "Architectural Styles and the Design of Network-based Software Architectures" %}".
+The acronym HATEOAS does not appear in the dissertation, but its concepts are discussed.

+A software architecture is RESTful if it uses a client/server model, is stateless, caches responses, and supports a uniform interface.
+A uniform interface is one where requests identify a resource, resources are manipulated through representations, messages are self-descriptive, and use HATEOAS.

 HTML is a kind of hypermedia and web browsers are hypermedia clients.
+Responses to requests can contain HTML that browsers render to enable users to view and operate on resources.
+This makes the responses similar to object-oriented programming where objects contain data and methods for operating on their data.
+Clients simply render the HTML returned.
+They do not require any resource-specific knowledge about how to render or modify resources.

 HTMX simplifies state management because all the state is in one place, on the server.